Top Navigation

 Additional Information:

 James Shorrock was the son of William and Nancy Shorrock, née Wightman and brother of Private Richard Shorrock (13296) (q.v.).
 Their father was born at Withnell, Lancashire and mother at Dalehead near Slaidburn, Yorkshire.
-James and Richard were brothers-in-law of Private Harry Ellis (681114) (q.v.).
+James and Richard's sister, Jane Ann, was married to Private Harry Ellis (681114) (q.v.).

 1891 Hellifield, Yorkshire Census: L & Y Ry Cottages - James Shorrock, aged 2 years, born Hellifield, son of William and Nancy Shorrock.